A+ Certification Checklist

 *KidZone Tutoring - If you are interested in tutoring before or after school at one of our elementary KidZone sites, please contact Mrs. Cahill.
 The A+ student will need to plan on meeting with the KidZone Assistant Program Director, Nancy Hillebrand, M.Ed, about location, days/time and expectations for tutoring during KidZone hours, prior to placement.

 *Summer Adventure - LPS offers summer school for grades K-12 in the month of June.
 All students currently enrolled in the A+ program will receive an email from Mrs. Cahill, notifying them of the opportunity to tutor during summer school.
 Students will need to complete the Google Form for placement with a teacher.
-There may also be opportunities to tutor in summer programs such as Camp Invention in mid-July.
+Please note that there will be a maximum of 6.5 hours awarded for each full day of summer school.

 If you have questions about what qualifies as tutoring hours for the A+ program, please do not hesitate to visit with Mrs. Cahill in the Main Office of Liberty High School or contact her via email at firstname.lastname@example.org.

 What are the basic FAQs about the A+ program?